River Canal Rescue reports that canal boat breakdowns are on the increase in the UK

 Continue reading “Port of Rotterdam set to build a bespoke centre for the offshore sector”

-Amendments issued on survey and construction of steel ships by ClassNK
+Amendments issued on construction of steel ships by ClassNK

 ClassNK is constantly revising its Rules and Guidance in order to reflect the latest results from relevant research and development projects, feedback from damage investigations, requests from industry as well as changes made to relevant international conventions, IACS unified requirements (UR), national regulations, etc.

-Continue reading “Amendments issued on survey and construction of steel ships by ClassNK”
+Continue reading “Amendments issued on construction of steel ships by ClassNK”

 The incident